-VALVE SERVICE.- The proper seating of the valves is essential to good engine performance.
+VALVE SERVICE. - The proper seating of the valves is essential to good engine performance.
 If any one valve is leaking, service all valves.
 Each valve, its guide, piston top, the cylinder head, and the top surface of the cylinder block should be thoroughly cleaned of all carbon deposits.
 Replace with a new one any valve of which the stem is worn or the head is warped or badly burned.
-The intake valve face angle is 30° and the exhaust valve face angle is 45° .
+The intake valve face angle is 30^o and the exhaust valve face angle is 45^o.

-All old values to be reused should be ground and assembled to their original seats.
+All old valves to be reused should be ground and assembled to their original seats.
 Grind only enough to assure a perfect seal.
-Be sure to remove all traces of grinding compound from values and seats.
-Lightly oil the values and guides before reassembly.
+Be sure to remove all traces of grinding compound from valves and seats.
+Lightly oil the valves and guides before reassembly.

-On some engines the exhaust valves are of the "Roto" type, each valve having a cap under the end of the valve stem which pushes up against the valve spring retaining washer, permitting the valve to rotate slightly as it opens and closes.
-When reassembling, install the cap on the end of the valve stem before installing the spring retainer locks.
-Note that the exhaust valve retainer locks have a slight taper.
+On some engines the exhaust values are of the "Roto" type, each value having a cap under the end of the value stem which pushes up against the value spring retaining washer, permitting the value to rotate slightly as it opens and closes.
+When reassembling, install the cap on the end of the value stem before installing the spring retainer locks.
+Note that the exhaust value retainer locks have a slight taper.
 The thinner edge of the lock must face upward.
-Be sure two locks are installed on each valve stem.
-The intake valve locks are the single pin type.
-If the "Roto" exhaust valves are properly installed, it will be possible to turn them in their guides when fully open which is not possible with the conventional type valves.
+Be sure two locks are installed on each value stem.
+The intake value locks are the single pin type.
+If the "Roto" exhaust values are properly installed, it will be possible to turn them in their guides when fully open which is not possible with the conventional type values.
+Set the tappet clearances after the values have been reassembled in the engine.
+When tightening the cylinder head nuts, start at the center of the head and work outward and towards the ends.
+After approximately 10 hours of operation, again check the tappet clearances, making any necessary adjustments.